Skip to main content

 trail through a nature preserve

-Roughly 18 miles of trails are used for hiking, jogging, mountain biking, birding, cross-country skiing, and snowshoeing – the trails are open year-round, although they can get icy in the winter; snowshoes or crampons are recommended.
+Roughly 18 miles of trails are used for hiking, jogging, mountain biking, birding, cross-country skiing, and snowshoeing.
+The trails are open year-round, although they can get icy in the winter; snowshoes or crampons are recommended.
 No motorized recreational vehicles are allowed.

 The trails go through a variety of landscapes, including sandy areas, grass, and forest.
 Great for beginners, most of the trails are considered easy to moderate, with a generally flat topography.

-In addition to the variety of recreational opportunities the trails provide, the Pine Bush is also sometimes used for horseback riding, hunting, and fishing.
-Hunting is highly regulated, particularly with the nearby houses and buildings.
-And fishing is limited, as most of the ponds don’t offer great fishing opportunities.
+Hunting is highly regulated, particularly with the nearby houses and buildings, and fishing is limited, as most of the ponds don’t offer great fishing opportunities.
 The best bet for those fishing is at the eastern end of the Preserve at Rensselaer Lake.

 Plant and Animal Life